FDA approved for more than 25 years

 That said, you’ll want to follow your healthcare provider’s instructions for using this medication to make sure you’re taking it as prescribed.

 Yes.
 Propecia was protected by a patent through the 1990s and 2000s, but like many established medications, that patent has since expired.
-The point is, finasteride, its active ingredient, is now available in generic form.
+Finasteride, its active ingredient, is now available in generic form.

 Generic finasteride is available in the same 1-milligram tablet dosage as brand-name Propecia.
-It’s equally effective at treating hair loss, making it an option worth considering if your budget is a concern.
+It’s equally effective at treating hair loss but is typically less expensive, making it an option worth considering if your budget is a concern.

 You can get generic finasteride online, following a consultation with a licensed healthcare professional who’ll determine if a prescription is appropriate.